jepras/source-graph/PROJECT_OVERVIEW.md

   - **Micro**: Specific techniques and elements
   - **Nano**: Tiny details and specific references
 - **Structure Agent**: Converts free-text research into structured data
+- **Source Tracking**: Tracks information sources and verification status

+### 4. Canvas Research (Interactive Document Mode)
+- **Canvas Research**: Provides an interactive, document-based research mode where users can iteratively refine, edit, and structure AI-generated research about an item before saving influences to the graph.
+- **Section Editing & Refinement**: Users can edit any section, prompt the AI to refine content, and select which influences to add to the graph.
+- **Flexible Workflow**: Enables deeper, more controlled research and curation before graph integration.

 ### 2. Interactive Graph Visualization
 - **Timeline Layout**: Chronological arrangement showing influence flow